electricalwind/data7/Readme.md

 }
 ```

-This interface allows to develop more functionality for the dataset such as the one currently in development in the graph section, which use a temporal graph database to store the dataset.
-Note that it might be better to first do a batch import and then use the interface when update are being done.
+This interface allows to develop more functionality for the dataset such as the one currently in development in the graph section, which uses a temporal graph database to store the dataset.
+Note that it might be better to first do a batch import and then use the interface when update is being done.

 ## Supported projects